There are several major risk factors that can lead to a nail gun injury including:

 Injuries may occur when the tip of the nail gun does not make full contact with the work piece and the discharged nail becomes airborne.
 This can occur when nailing near the edge of a work piece, such as a plate.
 Positioning the safety contact is more difficult in these situations and sometimes the fired nail completely misses the lumber.
 Injuries have also occurred when a nail shot through plywood or oriented strand board sheeting missed a stud and became airborne.
 This can happen with ALL trigger types.

-Bypassing or disabling certain features of either the trigger or safety contact tip is an important risk of injury.
 For example, removing the spring from the safety contact tip makes an unintended discharge even more likely.
 Modifying tools can lead to safety problems for anyone who uses the nail gun.

 Pneumatic tools and compressor use are regulated under OSHA’s Construction Standard at 29 CFR 1926.302(b).
 The provisions in this standard that are relevant for nail guns are provided below.